SinaC/TetriNET/readme.txt

 Confusion could be managed in client instead of GUI Add Pentominos (http://en.wikipedia.org/wiki/Pentomino) New options: random blocks clear count, mutation count, darkness time, confusion time, immunity time, random spawn orientation
-Solo mode (back-to-back, t-spin)
-Server integrated in WPF client in multiplayer game, display some stats about players (#lines, score, ...) when game is finished achievement earned server message should be replaced with delegate ClientOnAchievementEarned, mouseover achievement should say if we already earned it and click on it should switch to achievement view options for Hold
+Solo mode (extra points for back-to-back, t-spin) Server integrated in WPF client in multiplayer game, display some stats about players (#lines, score, ...) when game is finished mouseover on chat achievement msg should say if we already earned it and click on it should switch to achievement view --^

 achievements idea:
 	Lose a multiplayer game while having a Nuke and a Gravity and a Switch in inventory (???:30)